A. Nature of Proceedings. Disability and disciplinary proceedings are neither civil nor criminal but

 disability inactive or incapacitated status, or a petition for reinstatement or readmission, the hearing

-arranged and conducted in a manner to ensure optimal use of resources.
+conducted in a manner to ensure optimal use of resources.

 F. Related Litigation.
 Except as authorized in Rules 4.1 and 5.1, a disability or disciplinary matter